sudheerapte/popcornserver/doc/README.md

 app* below.

-If a transaction contains more than one change command, separate them with commas in the string value of `data-onclick`.
+If a transaction contains more than one change command, separate them with commas in the string value of `data-chgclick`.

+This `data-chgclick` method is useful in two cases:

+* UI navigation; for example, to change to a different tab.
+To achieve this, use the `C` command to make a different alt-child current, and use that alt-child as the value of a `data-alt` attribute for the new tab.

+* Immediate feedback on issuing a long-running command.
+To achieve this, use `data-chgclick` along with the `data-cmdclick` attribute together.
+The `data-cmdclick` sends a command to the back end, while the `data-chgclick` immediately switches to a view that says, "waiting for response...".

-The `data-onclick` method of changing machine state should be used only for "presentation logic".
-The app in the back end knows nothing about this change.
-This method is suitable for changing the UI navigation; for example, to change to a different tab in the UI.
+This method of changing machine state should be used only for "presentation logic".
+The app in the back end knows nothing about `data-chgclick` transactions.
 App development will get very confusing if the app also sometimes sends the same kind of change transaction.
 It is better for the designer and the app developer to decide up front which of the paths belong to the UI and which ones belong to the back end.

-- *TODO: show how to issue commands and substitute values.*

 ## Contents of `head-frags.html`